A Trick of the Tail: Composition and music

-Reception
+Critical reception

 A Trick of the Tail had a positive reception from music critics, who were impressed that the group could not only survive the loss of Gabriel but still deliver a good album.
 The sound quality had improved from previous albums as a result of Hentschel's production skills.
-The album reached No. 3 in the UK and No. 31 in the U.S. It was certified Gold in the UK by the British Phonographic Industry in June and in the US by the RIAA in March 1990.
+The album reached No. 3 in the UK and No. 31 in the US It was certified Gold in the UK by the British Phonographic Industry in June and in the US by the RIAA in March 1990.
 The album remained in the UK charts for 39 weeks and recouped a significant amount of the $400,000 worth of debt they had accumulated by the time Gabriel left.

 For the first time in their career, Genesis filmed promotional videos for their songs.
 The first to be filmed was the title track, which features the band playing to the song together around a piano, including composite shots of a miniature Collins hopping around on a piano and a guitar.
 The group also produced promotional films of "Ripples..." and "Robbery, Assault and Battery".

 Tour

 Even after the album had been completed, Collins was unhappy about leaving the drumkit to sing lead, and the band were unsure he would be comfortable as frontman on tour.
 The group decided to try anyway, and needed someone to drum while Collins was singing.
 Collins insisted on choosing the touring drummer himself, selecting Bill Bruford, with whom he had already worked in Brand X. Collins continued to drum during instrumental sections.

 The new line-up rehearsed in Dallas for a North American tour, which began in London, Ontario.
 Collins was nervous about what to say to the audience between songs, so Rutherford and Hackett helped with some announcements.
 Unlike Gabriel's theatrical approach, Collins developed a humorous rapport with the audience, and it was immediately successful.
-Audiences were happy to hear Collins sing old material such as "Supper's Ready" in concert, and the resulting tour raised Genesis' profile in the U.S., where they had been relatively unknown while Gabriel was in the band.
+Audiences were happy to hear Collins sing old material such as "Supper's Ready" in concert, and the resulting tour raised Genesis' profile in the US, where they had been relatively unknown while Gabriel was in the band.